-- The assistance is for 75% of the established price, according to two categories of devices:
+- The assistance is for 75% of the established price of each device, according to two categories of devices:

 - Devices for which a maximum sum has been established (which is not the full price of the device).